Frequently Asked Questions

 The KPPTA organizes many school events throughout the year- it’s a great way to meet other parents!
 They include:

-· Kensington 8K (Mid-September): Raises money for the KP, North Bethesda/Silver Creek and WJ and also offers a 1 and 2-mile fun run for kids.
+· Kensington 8K (September 21, 2019): Raises money for the KP, North Bethesda/Silver Creek and WJ and also offers a 1 and 2-mile fun run for kids.
 More at: http://www.kensington8k.org/

-· Auction/Spring Party: A KPPTA-sponsored even to raise money for KP; timing varies
+· Spring Celebration/Auction: A KPPTA-sponsored even to raise money for KP.
+Save the date: Saturday May 16, 2020.

 · Halloween parade: this takes place the afternoon of the Halloween party on the playground

 · Family Fun Day is, as advertised, really fun!
-FFD is every May on a Saturday, and offers moonbounces, face painting, food, music, etc.
+FFD will take place on May 2, 2020 and offers moonbounces, face painting, food, music, etc.

 · Science Fair: The science fair takes place in the spring and is a non-competitive, all ages opportunity for students to test and demonstrate experiments.